Mythic-Projects/Titanium/README.md

-[PandaSpigot-0040] Various micro-optimizations for PacketDataSerializer by hpfxd [PandaSpigot-0041] Use TerminalConsoleAppender for console improvements by hpfxd [PandaSpigot-0046] Performance improvement for Chunk.getEntities by hpfxd [PandaSpigot-0050] Metrics by hpfxd
+[PandaSpigot-0040] Various micro-optimizations for PacketDataSerializer by hpfxd [PandaSpigot-0041] Use TerminalConsoleAppender for console improvements by hpfxd [PandaSpigot-0046] Performance improvement for Chunk.getEntities by hpfxd [PandaSpigot-0048] Only process BlockPhysicsEvent if a plugin has a listener by Aikar [PandaSpigot-0050] Metrics by hpfxd
 [PandaSpigot-0056] Faster redstone torch rapid clock removal by uRyanxD [PandaSpigot-0060] Optimise removeQueue by hpfxd